-Financing the transition will be challenging. in broad strokes, the current process of privatizing public value for firm profitability, while leaving many of the unpaid costs to be picked up by the broader public, the environment and government, will have to be reversed, and the state will be critical to that reversal.
-It will require front end investments, both public and private, with long term savings and / or increased government revenues related to new economic activity. it will challenge how government departments think about their budgets, in part because funds will have to come from multiple units, in part because savings and revenues will not necessarily accrue in the same budgets as expenses, nor even at the same level of government.
-This will require a new level of intergovernmental collaboration.
+Financing the transition will be challenging.
+In broad strokes, the current process of privatizing public value for firm profitability, while leaving many of the unpaid costs to be picked up by the broader public, the environment and government, will have to be reversed, and the state will be critical to that reversal.
+It will require front end investments, both public and private, with long term savings and / or increased government revenues related to new economic activity.
+It will challenge how government departments think about their budgets, in part because funds will have to come from multiple units, in part because savings and revenues will not necessarily accrue in the same budgets as expenses, nor even at the same level of government.
+This will require a new level of intergovernmental collaboration and reporting so that each level of government can understand, at least nominally, how their changes contribute to system level improvements and savings.
 Current approaches to cost-shared financing - within and between governments, and between governmental, business and civil society actors - will have to be modified.
 For some private investors and lenders, it will require below market rates of return and patience.
 For foundations, it will require long term support, and commitment to an agreed upon change process.
 For NGOs, it will mean committing to what gets results, rather than what the organization has the skills and interest in doing.
 Institutions will have to think differently about "charitable" work, given that many change initiatives will mix market and non-market activities.

 Canada is significantly behind on all this.
 More progress has been made with international organizations on these issues for the financing of sustainable agriculture, and some also with promising but challenging funders - pension funds, insurance companies and diversified funding institutions (cf. Havemann et al. 2020).